 Cyber Expert, Sunny Nehra and his team recently detected multiple security loopholes in the official websites of Indian Army.
-Sunny Nehra from “Hacks and Security” detected critical vulnerabilities in the websites indianarmy.nic.in and joinindianarmy.nic.in.
+Sunny Nehra from “Secure Your Hacks” detected critical vulnerabilities in the websites indianarmy.nic.in and joinindianarmy.nic.in.
 Nehra and his team reported their findings to CERT-In and the concerned authorities for patching.

 Such a critical security issue, if exploited, could lead to severe threats, including the complete takeover of the webserver.
 Furthermore, these sites were using obsolete jQuery, Bootstrap, and several other aspects of the web applications.
 This made the sites susceptible to different types of attacks.